Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\vglue 1pc \proclaim{Lemma 3.15} Let $Tduo_i$ be one of the duo limit groups, $Tduo_1,\ldots,Tduo_m$, and suppose that both subgroups, $<p>$ and $<q>$, are non-trivial in $Tduo_i$.
-Then at least one of the subgroups, $V_i^1,\ldots,V_i^f$, intersects nontrivially either a conjugate of an abelian vertex group in $\Gamma^i_D$, or a conjugate of a rigid vertex group in $\Gamma^i_{<d_0>}$. \endproclaim
+\vglue 1pc \proclaim{Lemma 3.13} Let $Tduo_i$ be one of the duo limit groups, $Tduo_1,\ldots,Tduo_m$, and suppose that both subgroups, $<p>$ and $<q>$, are non-trivial in $Tduo_i$.
+Then for each value of the parameters, $q_0$, there are at most boundedly many values of $V^j_i$ that are associated with rigid or strictly solid values (homomorphisms) of the rigid or solid limit group $<d_0>$, up to conjugacy and the action of the modular groups that are associated with the edge groups $R^i_t$ (that are subgroups of the modular groups that is associated with the graded abelian decomposition, $\Gamma^i_D$). \endproclaim

-\nfp Suppose that none of the subgroups $V^i_j$ intersects non-trivially both the rigid vertex groups in $\Gamma^i_{<d_0>}$, and the abelian vertex groups that are connected to these rigid vertex groups in $\Gamma^i_D$.

-We look at those subgroups, $V^i_j$ which are the intersections of the subgroup, $<f,p,q>$, and conjugates of the abelian star vertex groups in $\Delta_i$.
-These vertex groups must inherit non-trivial graphs of groups from $\Gamma^i_D$.
-Let $V^i_j$ be one of these vertex groups, and let $\Theta^i_j$ be its inherited graph of groups.
-The vertex groups in $\Theta^i_j$ are intersections of the subgroups $V^i_j$ with an abelian vertex group in $\Gamma^i_D$ or with a rigid vertex group in $\Gamma^i_{<d_0>}$.
-Since we assumed that such intersections are trivial, the vertex (and edge) groups in $\Theta^i_j$ are all trivial.

-Hence, each of the subgroups, $V^i_j$, is a free group.
-Furthermore, recall that the subgroups $V^i_j$ are conjugacy classes of intersections between the subgroup, $<f,p,q>$, and conjugates of subgroups that are obtained from rigid vertex groups in $\Gamma^i_{<d_0>}$ by amalgamation with abelian subgroups of the abelian subgroups $<e_1>$ and $<e_2>$.
-Therefore, in the graphs of groups that are inherited by the subgroups, $V^i_j$, from the graph of groups, $\Gamma^i_D$, we can separate those loops that are labeled by elements from the rigid vertex group and $<e_1>$, or by elements of the rigid vertex group and $<e_2>$.
-Those loops generate possibly trivial (free) factors in $V^i_j$ that are contained in $<d_0,e_1>$, and correspondingly in $<d_0,e_2>$.
-Therefore, we obtain a (possibly trivial) free decomposition for each of the subgroups, $V^i_j$, $V^i_j= A_{<d_0,e_1>} \ * B_{<d_0,e_2>} \ *C$, where: $A_{<d_0,e_1>} \ < \ <d_0,e_1>$ and $B_{<d_0,e_2>} \ < \ <d_0,e_2>$.

-Combining these free decompositions of the subgroups, $V^i_j$, with the graphs of groups that is inherited by $<f,p,q>$ from the graph of groups $\Delta_i$ of the duo limit group $Tduo_i$, we obtain a non-trivial free decomposition of the subgroups, $<f,p,q>$, in which the subgroup, $<p>$, is contained in one factor, and the subgroup, $<q>$, is contained in a second factor, a contradiction to our assumption that the test sequences of specializations of the subgroups, $<f,p,q>$, that are images of the rigid and solid limit groups, $Ipr_1,\ldots,Ipr_w$, do not factor through free products in which $<p>$ is contained in one factor and $<q>$ is contained in a second factor.
-Therefore, the intersection of at least one of the subgroups, $V^i_j$, and either a conjugate of one of the rigid vertex groups in $\Gamma^i_{<d_0>}$, or one of the abelian vertex groups in $\Gamma^i_D$, is non-trivial.
+\nfp The lemma follows from the existence of a global bound on the number of rigid and strictly solid families of a rigid or a solid limit group (Theorem 2.9 in [Se3]).

 \line{\hss$ $}